dollodart/gradeanalytics/readme.md

 the number of assignments not submitted.
 This is, without any further intervention, supported since student's scores are not used to divide any quantity.

+# Future development

+I no longer have use for these utilities and will not in the foreseeable future.
+However if you have a use case or feature you would like supported please put an issue on the project and I will look at it and may implement it.